duongsters/updated-portfolio/README.md

             <p>
                 My name is Andrew Duong.
 I am a Vietnamese-American born in San Jose, California and raised in Cupertino, California for majority of my life.
 I graduated at San Jose State University and majored in Management Information Systems and Computer Science.
-I have
+Being into the art of Taekwondo for over 8 years of my life, being active, outside of coding of course, is important to me.
+I enjoy fishing and teaching basketball whenever I can--oh yea, can't forget about squeezing in family time!
             </p>
         </div>
         <!--------------------my Medium blog posts are embded within the webpage ------------------------------------------------------------------------------------------------------------------------------->